Gangolli: History

 Muscat was traditionally one of the main Arab ports trading with the entire west coast of India.
 A Muscat port log of 1672 reveals that Muscat has 16 ships that came in from Sind, 4 from the Malabar, 4 from the Makran Coast, 1 from Karwar, 2 from Patan, 2 from Pate, 14 from Konkani Ports, 2 from Mocha, 2 from Surat & Broach, 2 from Maldives, 16 from Kung and the highest - 27 from Bhatkal, Barcelor (Basrur via Gangolli) & Mangalore.

-In 1672, the widow of Somashekara Nayaka, Keladi Chennamma (also referred to as Chenammajji or Chennammarani) took over the dynasty after the death of her husband.
-While the financial gains of the kingdom bloomed, the personal losses with rapid successive deaths of its rulers was going unchecked.
-In a move to ward off the misfortune that had befallen the dynasty, she was advised by her ministers to immediately facilitate the reconstruction of the Church destroyed by Shivappa Nayaka.
-Without a delay, she donated land and urged the Christians to rebuild the Church.
-Almost miraculously then, the tide turned.
-The dynasty stabilized and her rule continued unhindered thereafter for the next 12 years and the Keladi Dynasty continued until it was among the last to lose autonomy to the Mysore Rulers in 1757 and then subsequently to the British.

 On one occasion in 1697 however, a fleet of Arabs from Muscat went on a rampage damaging temples and sacking areas from Gangolli, Kundapur to Basrur when they were refused royal permission to set up a factory there.

-By 1799, the worst was over.
-With the death of Tipu Sultan, some of the battered Christian survivors returned but only to find that their wealth and properties were all gone.
-Some survivors did get back some of their land holdings or houses.
-Not all were that lucky.
-But nonetheless, they all had to start all over again.
-The task of rebuilding the church also began.